Florin Stoian — Product Designer

 I take rough ideas and make them real.

-I design the product and build it too, mostly on my own.
-I'll get something working, put it in front of real people, and see what actually holds up.
-I like work that takes a clear point of view, and I'm always happy to talk through why I made the calls I did.
+I started in graphic design and moved into product.
+I design the product and I get it built, with a team or, on Notch, by directing the build myself.
+I put work in front of real people early and keep what holds up.
+I like a clear point of view, and I'm happy to walk through why I made the calls I did.

 What I do

-• Product & UX designFrom the problem and the research through to flows that ship — usually on e-commerce and SaaS.
+• Product & UX designFrom the problem and the research to flows that ship, mostly on e-commerce and fitness products.

-• Design systemsTokens and components that keep a product consistent as it grows.
+• Design systemsTokens and components that keep a product consistent: shadcn on the web, a custom system on iOS.

-• Prototyping & testingFigma or a working build, then A/B tests and analytics to see what actually held up.
+• Research & testingInterviews, surveys and usability tests, then A/B tests and analytics to see what held up.

-• Brand & identityNames, marks and voice — I built Notch's mascot and look from scratch.
+• Brand & identityNames, marks and voice.
+Notch's mascot and look are mine from scratch.

-• FigmaWhere the design, the prototypes and the system live.
+• FigmaWhere the design, the prototypes and the systems live.

-• Claude Code / CursorThe AI dev tools I build with, day to day.
+• Claude Code & CursorThe AI dev tools I direct when I take a build end to end, like Notch.

 Let's talk